September 12, 2016

 She also gave advice on many challenging scenarios and discussed the two most common questions that she receives: What’s the difference between Alzheimer’s and dementia?
 And why is it that he/she does those things?

 Thank you to Teepa Snow for talking about ways to cope with dementia and caregiving.
-If you missed the talk – or if you’d like to hear it again – you can listen to an audio playback, read the transcript of our conversation, or check it out on Storify.
+You can also read a full transcript of our conversation.